LandRegistry/local-land-charges/index.md

 {: .heading-large}
 <a href='key-learnings'>Learnings</a>

-Learn from the local authority’s that have completed their migration to the Local Land Charges digital register.
+Learn from the local authorities that have completed their migration to the Local Land Charges digital register.

 {: .heading-large}
 <a href='guidance'>Guidance</a>